 Headaches or migraine attacks

-Bright indoor lights are likely to trigger migraine attacks for persons with headache disorders, such as vestibular migraine or cluster headache.
+Bright indoor lights are likely to trigger migraine attacks for people with headache disorders, such as vestibular migraine or cluster headache.

-The general population is, however, not immune to florescent-induced headaches.
+The general population (normally unaffected by migraines)is still not entirely immune to fluorescent-induced headaches.
 In one study, office workers exposed to fluorescent lighting had 2X more headaches episodes than those exposed to more natural lighting.

 Eye problems

-Besides the immediate eye symptoms such as inflammation, excessive squinting, and ocular strain, evidence shows that fluorescent lighting is harmful to your eyes in the long haul.
+Most are probably already familiar with the immediate ocular symptoms when overexposed to uncomfortable stimuli: watery eyes, photophobia, excessive squinting, and ocular strain.
+Most are unaware, however, that there is now some evidence showing that fluorescent lighting can be harmful to your eyes in the long haul.

-Furthermore, individuals with dry eye, benign essential blepharospasm, and other inherent eye conditions are often more sensitive to artificial light.
-But even in cases of non-medical problems, fluorescent lighting can arouse the central nervous system—leading to visual stress, eye discomfort, and diminished reading proficiency.
+Furthermore, individuals with dry eye, ocular allergies, and other inherent eye conditions are often more sensitive to artificial light.
+But even in the absence of medical diagnoses, fluorescent lighting can arouse the central nervous system—leading to visual stress, eye discomfort, and diminished reading proficiency.

 Chronic Fatigue Syndrome

-According to research, just 6 hours of exposure to artificial light is enough to impair your cells’ ability to produce energy efficiently.
-And the rate of production decreases as the duration of exposure increases.
+According to some experts, just 6 hours of exposure to artificial light is enough to impair your cells’ ability to produce energy efficiently.
+This rate of production also decreases as the duration of exposure increases.

 With less energy in the body, you’re likely to feel drained.

-Besides contributing to fatigue-induced glare, fluorescents have been shown to:
+Besides contributing to fatigue-induced glare, fluorescent lights have been shown to:

 Can you be sensitive to fluorescent lights?